ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 {{draft-davidson-pp-protocol}}, the redemption phase is a symmetric protocol.
 This means that the Issuer is the same Server that ultimately processes token redemptions from Clients.
-However, plausible extensions to the protocol specification may allow forwarding or public verification of redemption tokens.
+However, plausible extensions to the protocol specification may allow public verification of tokens by entities which do not hold the secret Privacy Pass keying material.
 We highlight possible Client and Server configurations in {{running-modes}}.

 The Server must be available at a specified address (uniquely identified